120 Broadway, 38th Floor

 Removal of drywall partitions revealed extensive damage to historic ornamental plaster.
 Our plasterers made site molds of the major elements for replication.
 Small elements were cast onsite for rapid repairs, while larger ornamental elements were cast in the studio.
 They repaired cracks, dents, and holes in the plaster, removed loose paint and non-original materials, and installed large cast cove moldings to reinstate missing ceiling elements.
 Plaster grilles were replicated and installed at 24 clerestory windows to replace disintegrating and missing historic grilles.
 Decorative painting that EverGreene created in the 1990s remained intact and was gently cleaned, with infill painting at areas of plaster damage.

-EverGreene restoration carpenters carefully removed and reinstalled numerous wood panels to permit installation of electrical equipment and devices by other trades.
+EverGreene restoration carpenters carefully removed and reinstalled wood panels to permit installation of electrical equipment and devices by other trades.
 Wood restoration included an overall dry cleaning in select areas; repair and resecuring of damaged wood; and refinishing with varnish and gold paint striping.
 Metal grille restoration included overall cleaning, as well as removal and replacement of failing finishes and the fabrication and installation of replacement grilles where necessary.

-Stone treatments included an overall cleaning and removal of adhesive in select areas, particularly in the Rotunda, Great Hall, and Elevator lobbies; repair of cracks and gouges via epoxy injection; dutchman repairs for areas with failed or lost material; and removal, salvage, and reinstallation of floor tiles.
+Stone treatments included an overall cleaning and removal of adhesive in select areas, particularly in the Rotunda, Great Hall, and elevator lobbies; repair of cracks and gouges via epoxy injection; dutchman repairs for areas with failed or lost material; and removal, salvage, and reinstallation of floor tiles.